-Table 3 shows the results for medium horizon (oneyear-ahead) predictive densities.
-Due to the maintained assumption of independence and the serial correlation which is built into the four-quarter-ahead forecasts by construction, we divide the out-of-sample period into four subsets whose observations are four periods apart.
-For brevity, we only report the minimum p-values across the various subsets.
-The left panel shows that only ADL models which use exchange rates as predictors result in misspecified densities, and even then, only according to the AD test.
+Table 3 shows results for medium horizon (one-year-ahead) predictive densities.
+Due to the maintained assumption of independence and the serial correlation built, by construction, in the four-quarter-ahead forecasts, we divide the out-of-sample period into four subsets whose observations are 4 periods apart.
+For brevity, we report the minimum p-value across the various subsets.
+The left panel shows that only ADL models using exchange rates as predictors result in mis-specified densities and only according to the AD test.
 Furthermore, both the KS and AD tests find empirical evidence against the correct specification of the BMA-MC3 and BVAR models.
-The right panel shows that there is more evidence of misspecification of the ADL models for inflation than for output growth at medium horizons: several nominal interest rate measures result in incorrectly specified densities.
-The tests reject the correct specification of several forecast combination models (including the BMS-OLS, BMA-MC3 and BVAR models), while they do not reject correct specification for the simple average and BMA models.
+The right panel shows that there is more evidence of misspecification for the ADL models when forecasting inflation rather than output growth at medium horizons: several nominal interest rate measures do not result in correctly specified densities.
+The tests reject the correct specification of several forecast combination models (including BMS-OLS, BMA-MC3 and the BVAR models), while do not reject correct specification for the simple average and BMA models.